 With more than 13 million people employed across the country, private equity (PE) is currently the second largest employer in the United States, second only to the federal government.
 In addition, it’s an industry sector that’s expected to nearly triple in global market size over the next 10 years.
-Given that scale of reach across the workforce, PE has the potential to have a significant impact on efforts to achieve Jobs for the Future’s North Star goal: By 2033, 75 million Americans facing barriers to economic advancement will work in quality jobs.
+Given that scale of reach across the workforce, PE has the potential to increase job quality for the 60% of workers who do not have one and achieve Jobs for the Future’s North Star goal: By 2033, 75 million Americans facing barriers to economic advancement will work in quality jobs.

 But while PE has a reputation for eliminating jobs, rather than creating or improving jobs, there’s a group of industry leaders with a growing appreciation for the role employees play in driving value creation at the companies in their portfolios, and they’re exploring a variety of approaches for embedding responsible talent management practices into each stage of the investment life cycle.